bombic94/FJP_PL0_GUI/README.md

-# FJP_PL0_GUI
+# PL/0 interpreter

+### Version: 1.0.1
 Simple PL/0 interpreter with GUI in JavaFX.
 Made as project at University of West Bohemia in 2017.
+(KIV/FJP)

 Interpreter enables to simulate flow of PL/0 program.
 User can observe list of instructions, list of values in stack and registers: Program Counter, Base and Stack-Top Pointer.